 To reduce the level of corruption in local authorities by means of building transparency and accountability under the oversight of competent public and business.

-- Transparency of Local Authorities.
-We create Transparency Ranking of 100 Biggest Ukrainian Cities annually.
-We analyze openness of city councils in 14 spheres based on 86 indicators and provide recommendations on improvement of the situation and dissemination of best practices.
+- Local Government Transparency.
+We develop the Transparency Ranking of 100 Biggest Ukrainian Cities.
+Every year, we analyze openness of city councils in 14 spheres based on 86 indicators.
+We provide recommendations on improvement of the situation and dissemination of best practices.

-- Institutional Capacity of City Councils.
-We offer ready-to-use solutions for increase in the level of transparency and accountability to local self-government authorities and support cities on the way to change.
-We have developed and keep updating a collection of best practices of municipal transparency.
+- We offer ready-made solutions to increase the level of transparency and accountability, provide support to cities in the process of change.
+We have developed and regularly update the collection of best practices of municipal transparency.

 - Development of Local Initiatives.
-We teach activists how to use advocacy tools and provide them with tools to ensure transparency and oversight of local authorities’ activity.
+We teach activists to promote change, provide them with tools to ensure transparency and to control the activity of local authorities.

-- Engagement of Active and Competent Public.
-We hold regular educational events for activists; we create a network of competent strong change-makers who can participate in policy development and implementation; we promote the trend of transparency among the broader public.
+- Engagement of active and competent communities.
+We organize thematic educational events for activists; create a network of competent strong change-makers who can participate in the development and implementation of policies; promote the trend of transparency among the public.

-- Reduction of Corruption Risks Associated with Business.
-We measure transparency of the investment sector and advocate changes to city councils.
-We organize workshops for business.
+- Reducing the level of corruption risks in starting and doing business.
+We measure the transparency of the investment sector and advocate changes to city councils.

-- Education on Transparency.
-We organize informal education on transparency and accountability for local self-government authorities, activists and business representatives.
+- Training on transparency.
+We organize informal training on transparency and accountability for local authorities, activists and business representatives.

-- Analytical Work.
-We provide high-quality analysis of the situation with transparency and accountability in Ukrainian cities.
+- Analytics.
+We develop high-quality analytics on the situation with transparency and accountability in Ukrainian cities.